 Financial Assistance for Pregnant Mothers | 23 Resources

 Financial help for pregnant mothers comes in many forms.
-Find twenty-three resources to stretch your budget further during this critical time.
+Here are twenty-three resources to help you stretch your budget further during this critical time.

 Help with money could mean finding ways to replace income if you cannot work or make your dollars last longer by reducing expenses for essentials.

-Grants for pregnant women require creativity as the federal government offers money on the house to individuals only in rare cases.
+Grants for pregnant women require creativity, as the federal government offers money directly to individuals only in rare cases.

 Free programs make scarce dollars go further for ultrasounds, baby stuff, and apartments for you and your baby.